Telecom Billing - Discount Application

 What is Next?

-We already have covered Billing Processes in previous chapter.
-Next chapter would explain last part of Invoice Generation starting from raw invoice data to structured bill formation.
+We already have covered Billing Processes in the previous chapter.
+In the next chapter, we will discuss the last part of Invoice Generation starting from raw invoice data to structured bill formation.